 Treatment-Induced Effects on Nutrition Status

 Cancer treatments may cause acute and chronic effects.
 Nutrition intervention is based on symptom management.
 Patients who maintain good nutrition are more likely to tolerate the side effects of treatment.
 Adequate calories and protein can help maintain patient strength and prevent body tissues from further catabolism.
 Side effects of cancer treatments vary among patients, depending on the type, length, and dose of treatments and the type of cancer being treated (refer to Table 3).
-Cancer treatment has toxic effects on the GI tract, including nausea, vomiting, constipation, diarrhea, xerostomia, mucositis, dysphagia, and loss of appetite.
+Cancer treatment has toxic effects on the GI tract, including the following:

 Chemotherapy and hormone therapy

 Chemotherapy and hormone therapy can be used as single agents or in combination, depending on the disease type and patient's health condition.[16,18] These agents are divided into several functional categories.
 For example, chemotherapy is a systemic treatment (not a localized treatment) that affects the whole body (not just a specific part) and potentially causes more side effects when compared with localized treatments such as surgery and radiation therapy.

 Because cancer and the side effects of chemotherapy can greatly affect nutrition status, health care providers must anticipate possible problems and formulate a plan with the patient to prevent malnutrition and weight loss (refer to the Nutrition Screening and Assessment section of this summary for more information).
 Malnutrition and weight loss can affect a patient's ability to regain health and acceptable blood counts between chemotherapy cycles; this can directly affect the patient's ability to stay on treatment schedules, which is important for achieving a successful outcome.
 (Refer to the Behavioral strategies for symptom management section in the Nutrition Therapy section of this summary for more information.)